 We produce a range of bathymetric data sets and products.
-This includes global gridded bathymetric data sets: the GEBCO_08 Grid (at 30 arc-second intervals) and GEBCO One Minute Grid (at one arc-minute intervals); a global set of digital bathymetric contours; the GEBCO Gazetteer of Undersea Feature Names; the GEBCO Digital Atlas; the GEBCO world map and the IHO-IOC GEBCO Cook Book— a reference manual on how to build bathymetric grids.
+This includes global gridded bathymetric data sets a global set of digital bathymetric contours; the GEBCO Gazetteer of Undersea Feature Names; the GEBCO Digital Atlas; the GEBCO world map and the IHO-IOC GEBCO Cook Book— a reference manual on how to build bathymetric grids.

 GEBCO is continually working to improve its gridded data sets with the aim of providing the most authoritative publicly-available bathymetric grids for the world’s oceans.

 We are grateful for contributions of single-beam and/or multibeam survey data, individual soundings or existing grids to help update our gridded data sets and products.
 We acknowledge the source of contributed data in the documentation which accompanies GEBCO's data sets and on our web site.

 Find out how to contribute data to help update GEBCO's grids.